 - Our Truck Tire Sidewall Manufacturing and Sales Experience

-We have more than 30 years’ experience in the truck tire business and nearly 20 years’ experience in the Truck Tire Sidewall Supply Business, with many repeat customers!
+We have more than 30 years’ experience in the truck tire business and nearly 25 years of experience in the Truck Tire Sidewall Supply Business, with many repeat customers!

 Call (785) 231-8397 for Tire Sidewall Cover Weights Available from our Kansas & Texas Yards!